alexradzin/callstack/README.md

 }
 ```

-So, we can retrieve some information about caller of specific method.
+We can retrieve some information about caller of any method.
+However:
 1. file name and line number are almost useless when source code is unavailable
-2. `className` is string, so to get information about the `Class` we have to invoke performance expensive `Class.forName()`
+2. `className` is a string, so to get information about the `Class` we have to invoke performance expensive `Class.forName()`
 3. `methodName` does not allow to distinguish between overloaded versions of method.
 4. we cannot retrieve the real arguments used to invoke specific method.